langchain-ai/langsmith-cookbook/README.md

 The following walkthroughs demonstrate ways to evaluate common application scenarios.
 - The [Q&A System Correctness](./testing-examples/qa-correctness.ipynb) notebook walks through creating a dataset for a retrieval-augmented Q&A pipeline, evaluating the responses for correctness, and using LangSmith to iterate and improve.
+- The [Evaluating Q&A Systems with Dynamic Data](./testing-examples/testing_dynamic_data.ipynb) notebook shows how to evaluate a Q&A pipeline when the underlying data may change over time by using an evaluator that dereferences a label at evaluation time.

 ## Tracing your code